By Tim Lambert

 However, the abbot’s hold on Reading weakened as it grew larger and more prosperous.
 The merchants gained influence at his expense.
 By the early 14th century Reading probably had a population of around 1,300.
 The county jail was moved from Wallingford to Reading in the 14th century, a sign of Reading’s growing importance.

-In Reading the merchants were organised into a guild, which looked after their interests.
+In Reading the merchants were organized into a guild, which looked after their interests.
 The abbot had the right to appoint the leader of the guild who was called the steward.
 But from 1301 the merchants insisted on calling him the mayor.
 The abbot refused to call him a mayor and went on calling him the steward long afterward.
 But the abbot’s power was waning.

 By 1459 the merchants elected 3 of themselves and the Abbot had to choose one of the 3 to be the mayor.
 There were also officials called constables who were responsible for arresting wrongdoers.
 Is not known how they were chosen at first but by 1463 they were elected by the merchants.